 “Venlo City Hall is one of the first buildings in the Netherlands to be built with defined Cradle to Cradle (C2C) ambitions in mind, as well as prioritising the health and wellbeing of those who work there,” says C2C expert Marco Abdallah.

 “The ambition of Cradle to Cradle is to provide a toolset which allows us to design next generation buildings which are not just “less bad” but have a positive footprint and finally create a positive added value for people, the environment and business.”

 Abdallah is the UK Head of Integrated Engineering at Drees & Sommer and EPEA GmbH UK.
-The latter is a global institution promoting environmentally-friendly products, processes and buildings, which supported Venlo City Hall throughout its development.
+The latter is a global institution promoting environmentally-friendly products, processes and buildings, which supported Venlo City Hall regarding C2C Mindset.
 And Abdallah firmly believes the design concept holds multiple benefits for future construction projects in the UK.

 “The circular economy approach – like that at Venlo – provides an effective solution to global challenges such as global warming, availability of raw material and waste pollution,” he says.
 “At the same time, it offers Britain a great opportunity to take on a leading role in delivering sustainable building.

 “In towns and cities where air pollution is damaging our health – particularly in the likes of London – buildings that are capable of cleaning and purifying the air could soon become an absolute necessity.”